betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerModellingTutorialPython.md

 ## The Task

-This notebook will outline how to train a classification model to predict the outcome of a soccer match using a dataset provided by https://www.football-data.co.uk/
+This notebook will outline how to train a classification model to predict the score of a soccer match using a dataset provided by https://www.football-data.co.uk/

 1. Reading data from file and get a raw dataset
 2. Data cleaning and feature engineering
 3. Training a model
-4. The tutorial covers the thought process of manipulating the dataset (why and how), some simple data cleaning, feature engineering and training a classification model.
+4. The tutorial covers the thought process of manipulating the dataset (why and how), some simple data cleaning, feature engineering and training a regression model.

 The tutorial **DOES NOT** delve deep into the fundamentals of machine learning, advanced feature engineering or model tuning.